DPDP Act Compliance

 The DPDP Act was enacted in August 2023 and is expected to be enforced once the DPDP Act Rules are notified.

-The Act draws parallels with global frameworks like the EU General Data Protection Regulation (GDPR), but is contextualized for India's digital economy.
+The Act is similar to global data protection laws like the EU General Data Protection Regulation (GDPR), but DPDP Act is contextualized for India's digital economy.

 The DPDP Act introduces terminology such as ‘Data Fiduciary’ (entity deciding the purposes of personal data), ‘Data Principal’ (individual whose data is processed), and ‘Consent Manager’ (intermediary managing consent).